hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/windows/ManuallySetBeamcenterWindow.rst

 The beamcenter position (in detector pixel coordinates) can be set directly, if it is known.

-The following control buttons are availabe:
+The following control buttons are available:

  - **Set selected point as beamcenter**: This button requires to have marked exactly one point in the image.
 Clicking this button will take that point's